Virtual PBX Could be a Lifesaver During Disasters--Another Reason to be Thankful for This Technology, Says SendMyCall.com

-today unveiled its annual list of reasons Thanksgiving Day celebrants should be grateful for the existence of virtual PBX technology: according to the New York-based company, the Number One reason to be thankful for virtual PBX is it can be a lifesaver in a disaster.
+SendMyCall.com today unveiled its annual list of reasons Thanksgiving Day celebrants should be grateful for the existence of virtual PBX -- a technology that allows businesses and other types of organizations to easily utilize sophisticated telephone services via the internet.
+Topping the list: virtual PBX can be a lifesaver during a disaster.

 “Here’s the scenario: you’re an emergency responder in the middle of a hurricane and the mobile device you’re using to receive instructions for where to go to rescue people suddenly disconnects because all the cell towers have been knocked out,” said SendMyCall spokesman Alexander Rozenman.

 “So now you’re cut off and people’s lives are left hanging in the balance,” he continued.
 “Fortunately, the internet is still there.
 You connect to it.
 And because your headquarters is using virtual PBX, you’re able to quickly reestablish contact and get your instructions on where to go to save the people in danger.”